 Raging, I chose a Friday and spent the next week arranging the short notice day off and making sure there was work I could do from home.
 To their credit, when they did eventually show up DX Freight’s delivery guy was really friendly and helpful.
 That said, if I can avoid it I’ll never use their service again.

 Aaaaaaanyway.
 Rant over.
 Nearly a month later we finally have a bed!
 Hurrah!
 I have stored things in it, put the mattress on it and made it all cosy and comfy.
 This means the final major piece of furniture we need is a dining table and chairs.
-Ideally an dining table that extends and some chairs that can be folded up and stored, since we don’t have a ton of space left and, as much as I loved the table in the old flat, we really don’t need a six-seater for just the two of us.
+Ideally, a dining table that extends and some chairs that can be folded up and stored, since we don’t have a tonne of space left and, as much as I loved the table in the old flat, we really don’t need a six-seater for just the two of us.

 Being a grown up is hard.
 I don’t think I can recommend it.